How To Install NodeJS On Linux

 And, that’s all.
 You know now how to install Nodejs on your Linux distribution.
 As you can see, installing Nodejs is fairly easy.
 Anyone can install and setup the Nodejs within few minutes.

-If you find our guides useful, please share them on your social networks and support OSTechNix.
-We will be writing more good stuffs everyday.
+If you find our guides useful, please share them on your social, professional networks and support OSTechNix.
+We will be posting more useful stuffs everyday.
 Stay tuned!